spinkube/spin-operator/charts/spin-operator/README.md

 Prior to installing the chart, you'll need to ensure the following:

+- [Cert Manager](https://github.com/cert-manager/cert-manager) to automatically provision and manage TLS certificates (used by spin-operator's admission webhook system).
+Cert Manager must be running and the corresponding CRDs must be present on the cluster before installing the spin-operator chart.

 - spin-operator CustomResourceDefinition (CRD) resources are installed.
 This includes the SpinApp CRD representing Spin applications to be scheduled on the cluster.

   <!-- TODO: templatize with release version corresponding to chart's appVersion -->